Insecticide for Bed Bugs

 Diatomaceous Earth

-Most often a combination of bedbug insecticides is used to eliminate the problem.
+Most often a combination of insecticides is used to eliminate the problem.
 Some exterminators will use foggers, but they are not generally thought to be very effective, and should always be used in combination with other elimination methods.

 Overcoming Resistance to Pesticides

-The dust insecticides work by clinging to the bedbugs cuticles and wearing away their protective wax covering.
-This poisons the bedbugs as they groom themselves.
+The dust insecticides work by clinging to the cuticles and wearing away their protective wax covering.
+This poisons the bugs as they groom themselves.
 These dust products can work very well if they are placed in places that do not tend to get wet, such as under baseboards or in wall voids.

 Professional or Do-It-Yourself